 There’s a power in the proximity and the vulnerability in a mastermind group.
 Creative work can be frustrating and even scary at times.
 However, when I share my struggles, I know that I’m not alone.
 When I hit a wall and need help, I have a group of people ready to offer insights.

 But it’s more than that.
 As a mastermind group, we’ve grown from a small group to a community.
 Strike that.
 We’re not a community.
 We’re friends.

-A couple of months ago, my son went to the hospital.
+Two years ago, my son went to the hospital.
 It was only kidney stones, but because he has only one kidney, we thought it might be worse.
 We were scared that his one kidney was failing.
 So, when his temperature spiked above 104 degrees, I started thinking about the worst case scenario.
 I remember being away at the time, crumbling down like a paper bag in the hotel room, sobbing bathroom floor, feeling helpless as my wife sat with my son who seemed to be sliding into a worse and worse place.

 After a long time on the phone, I opened the Voxer app and went straight to my mastermind group; asking if they would pray for my son.

 I was scared.
 Terrified, actually.
 But my mastermind group was a bigger support to me than they could have ever imagined.

 A month later, when A.J. lost his brother, he talked openly about this in a way that was powerful.
 Again, it felt like we were no longer sharing ideas.
 We were sharing life.

 This is what I want for teachers.
 I know many educators already have this.
 It’s not an original idea.
 But if you can form a community where you can share ideas and problem-solve together, you might just find that you become close friends who go from sharing ideas to sharing life with one another.

 Looking for more?
 Check this out.

 Join my email list and get the weekly tips, tools, and insights all geared toward making innovation a reality in your classroom.